ajn96/iSensor-SPI-Buffer/tutorials/cli_stream_tutorial.md

 write 13 7C	//Write the upper byte of the burst trigger command to the request buffer

-write 0 FD	//Change the active page to page 253 write 16 8	//Write the lower byte of the buffer board flash write command write 17 0	//Write the upper byte of the buffer board flash write command - NOTE: issuing this command will commit the current configuration to the buffer board NVM.
+write 0 FD	//Change the active page to page 253 cmd 8	// Issue buffer board flash write command - NOTE: issuing this command will commit the current configuration to the buffer board NVM.
 These settings will be recalled next time the buffer board is powered on.
 ```

 ### Configuring the IMU  using the CLI